 A success timeline featuring the most significant achievements of Peyton Manning.

-Peyton Manning, nicknamed "the Sheriff", is a retired American football quarterback who played 18 seasons in the NFL.
-He's widely considered one of the greatest quarterbacks ever, playing 14 seasons for the Indianapolis Colts and 4 for the Denver Broncos.
-Part of the Manning football dynasty, he is the son of former NFL quarterback Archie Manning and the older brother of Eli Manning.
-He played college football at the University of Tennessee, winning multiple awards and the 1997 SEC Championship.
+Peyton Manning, nicknamed "the Sheriff," is a retired American football quarterback who played 18 seasons in the NFL.
+He spent 14 seasons with the Indianapolis Colts and four with the Denver Broncos.
+Widely regarded as one of the greatest quarterbacks ever, Manning comes from a football family, being the son of Archie Manning and brother of Eli Manning.
+He played college football at Tennessee, winning several awards and the 1997 SEC Championship.

-In 1997, during his senior year, Peyton Manning won multiple awards, including the Maxwell Award, Davey O'Brien Award, Johnny Unitas Award, and Best College Player ESPY award.
-He was also the runner-up for the Heisman Trophy and was elected to Omicron Delta Kappa and Phi Beta Kappa.
+In 1997, during his senior year, Peyton Manning won numerous awards including SEC Player of the Year, the Maxwell Award, the Davey O'Brien Award, and the Johnny Unitas Award.
+He was also the runner-up for the Heisman Trophy.
+He also was elected to the Omicron Delta Kappa and Phi Beta Kappa society.

-In 2005, the University of Tennessee retired Peyton Manning's jersey number (16) and renamed a street leading to Neyland Stadium to Peyton Manning Pass, honoring his contributions to the university's football program.
+In 2005, the University of Tennessee retired Peyton Manning's number (16), and a street leading to Neyland Stadium was renamed Peyton Manning Pass in his honor.

 In September 2007, St. Vincent Hospital in Indianapolis renamed its children's hospital to Peyton Manning Children's Hospital at St. Vincent.

-In 2011, Peyton Manning was named the second best player by his peers on the NFL Top 100 Players of 2011.
+In 2011, Peyton Manning was ranked as the second-best player by his peers on the NFL Top 100 Players list.

-Peyton Manning was ranked 50th by his peers on the NFL Top 100 Players of 2012, despite not playing in the 2011 season.
+In 2012, Peyton Manning was ranked 50th by his peers on the NFL Top 100 Players list, despite not playing in the 2011 season.

 On February 2, 2013, Peyton Manning was awarded the AP National Football League Comeback Player of the Year Award, named a first-team All-Pro selection, and finished second in MVP voting.

-During the opening game of the 2013 NFL season, Peyton Manning became the sixth player in NFL history and the first since 1969 to throw seven touchdowns in a game against the Baltimore Ravens.
+In the opening game of the 2013 NFL season, Peyton Manning threw seven touchdowns against the Baltimore Ravens, becoming the sixth player in NFL history and the first since 1969 to achieve this feat in a single game.
+Manning did not throw an interception in the game.

-On October 5, 2014, Manning threw for a career-high 479 passing yards against the Arizona Cardinals, tied his career-high with an 86-yard touchdown pass to Demaryius Thomas, threw his 500th career touchdown pass to Julius Thomas, and tied Dan Marino for the most 400-yard games by a quarterback in a 41–20 victory.
+On October 5, 2014, against the Arizona Cardinals, Peyton Manning threw for a career-high 479 passing yards, tied his career-high with an 86-yard touchdown pass to Demaryius Thomas, and threw his 500th career touchdown pass.

-In 2014, Peyton Manning was ranked as the best player in the league by his peers on the NFL Top 100 Players of 2014.
+In 2014, Peyton Manning was ranked as the best player in the league on the NFL Top 100 Players list by his peers.

-In 2015, Peyton Manning concluded his NFL career with a Super Bowl 50 victory as quarterback for the Denver Broncos.
-This win made him the first starting quarterback to win a Super Bowl for more than one franchise.
+In 2015, Peyton Manning concluded his NFL career with a victory in Super Bowl 50, making him the first starting quarterback to win the Super Bowl for more than one franchise.

 In 2015, Peyton Manning was ranked as the fifth best player by his peers on the NFL Top 100 Players list.

-In 2015, Peyton Manning's final season concluded with a Super Bowl victory with the Denver Broncos, despite it being statistically his weakest season.
-The Broncos' No Fly Zone defense greatly contributed to the win.
+In 2015, Peyton Manning's final season, he won Super Bowl 50 with the Broncos, despite it being statistically his weakest season.

-On February 7, 2016, Peyton Manning's Broncos defeated the Carolina Panthers 24–10 in Super Bowl 50.
-Manning finished the game 13-of-23 for 141 yards and one interception.
-He became the oldest starting quarterback to win a Super Bowl at age 39.
+On February 7, 2016, the Broncos defeated the Carolina Panthers in Super Bowl 50.
+Manning became the oldest starting quarterback to win a Super Bowl.
+The game also marked the final pass of his career.

-In July 2016, the NFL cleared Peyton Manning of the allegations regarding Performance-enhancing drugs after finding no evidence to support the claims.
+In July 2016, the NFL cleared Peyton Manning of the allegations made in the Al Jazeera report, finding no evidence to support the claims.

-On October 7, 2017, the Colts unveiled a bronze statue of Peyton Manning outside Lucas Oil Stadium.
-Manning was also inducted into the Indianapolis Colts Ring of Honor.
+On October 7, 2017, the Colts unveiled a bronze statue of Peyton Manning outside Lucas Oil Stadium, and he was inducted into the Indianapolis Colts Ring of Honor.

-In 2017, Peyton Manning was elected to the College Football Hall of Fame, joining his father Archie, as the first father and son duo to be inducted as players, marking a significant milestone in his legacy.
+In 2017, Peyton Manning was elected to the College Football Hall of Fame and inducted in December, joining his father Archie, making them the first father and son duo to both be inducted as players.

 In 2019, Peyton Manning was named to the NFL 100 All-Time Team.